noccu/umamusu-translate/README.md

 [^1]: cygames has a relatively good track record in leaving non-cheating, non-damaging tools and users alone in my experience.
 Any possible crackdown is also likely to start with announcements and warnings before bans.

 # Install
-Make sure you satisfied the *requirements* first, then follow the steps in *usage*.
+Make sure you satisfied the *requirements* below first to use the tools.
+If you don't want to patch, you can [continue here](#advanced-usage).
+Otherwise, follow the further steps for each part of the patch you wish to apply, in suggested order.
+Each of those parts is separate and can be used independently, though some effectiveness may be lost.

 ## Requirements
 1. Install [Python](https://www.python.org/downloads/) 3.9+